University-of-Manitoba-Computer-Science/tools-n-techniques/README.md

 1. Switch to the `main` branch from whatever branch you're currently on.
 2. Make changes to the Markdown files you want to make changes to.
-3. Commit your changes and optionally push them to remote.
+3. Commit your changes and optionally push them to remote `main`.
 4. Switch to the `book` branch, and merge `main` into `book`:
    ```bash
    git merge main
    ```
-5. Run the `rippledoc.py` to regenerate HTML sources.
-These `.html` files are committed to the `book` branch - which is usually an anti-pattern since generally we wouldn't commit something we can generate, but is required for the Github Pages to work.
+5. Run `rippledoc.py` to regenerate HTML sources.
+These `.html` files are committed to the `book` branch.
+We don't *usually* want that because we generally wouldn't commit something we can generate, but is required for the Github Pages to work.
 This has some interesting side-effects, such as having different `.gitignore` files for the two branches: `main` disallows `.html` files, and `book` allows them!
 6. Commit the changes and push to remote to redeploy.

 [Pandoc]: https://pandoc.org